vibe-project/vibe-project.github.io/documentation/0.1.0-SNAPSHOT/index.md

 ---

 # Introduction

-The **wes** (Web Event Source) is an abstraction layer in the form of event source for various event-driven asynchronous web client and server.
+<p>The <strong>wes</strong> (Web Event Source) is an abstraction layer in the form of event source for various event-driven asynchronous web client and server that runs on the Java Virtual Machine allowing the end user to choose the desired framework.
+The <strong>wes</strong> fits well when you need to write web application running on as many framework as possible like protocol implementation or middleware.</p>

 ### To run wes application

-You need to place bridge between wes application and framework, `wes-${framework}-${version}.jar` to classpath including its dependent jars.
-Nevertheless, how to install bridge and run final application vary for what your framework is.
+Running wes application is to create `HttpExchange` and `WebSocket` from bridge integrating wes application with framework and dispatch them to wes application.
+Of course, how to install bridge and run final application vary for what your framework is.

 See each bridge's document.